cb0806151/cbh-mancala/README.md

 - create readme after implementing boilerplate
 - check out next.js tutorial
 - watch video on mancala rules

-Backlog
 - ask mentor about mancala ruleset for this project
+- look into component libraries (UIKit looks like it'll work)
 - consult past projects and recount missteps

+7/17/21
 - check out next.js hosting tutorial
+- deploy the boilerplate on vercel

+Backlog
 - check out next.js tips and tricks
 - sketch out some ideas on how this will look
 - sketch out some ideas on how the contract will work
+- create basic account connect setup
+- map out project development (start with rsh + mjs files, move to frontend, then add styling)

 </p>
 </details>